zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 ## Chat, teams, and channels

-Chat, teams, and channels are the cornerstone of Teams. **Chat** lets one or more users talk to each other, share files, and meet privately. **Teams**, which can be visible to everyone in your organization or only to a specific audience, let the right people collaborate whatever the task or occasion, whether it's a long-running project or organizing employee onboarding materials. **Channels** within teams can give a focussed discussion space for specific topics, projects, departments, or any other categorization that makes sense for your team.
+Chat, teams, and channels are the cornerstone of Teams. **Chat** lets one or more users talk to each other, share files, and meet privately. **Teams**, which can be visible to everyone in your organization or only to a specific audience, let the right people collaborate whatever the task or occasion, whether it's a long-running project or organizing employee onboarding materials. **Channels** within teams can give a focused discussion space for specific topics, projects, departments, or any other categorization that makes sense for your team.

 For details about what you should consider before rolling out chat, teams, and channels, check out [Overview of teams and channels](teams-channels-overview.md).